Frequently Asked Questions

 Will you cater to my special dietary requirements?

 It is not always possible for us to cater to an individual's specific food preferences.
-If you require specific foods and are considering joining a tour or expedition, please contact Gord to request more information before registering on a trip.
+If you require specific foods, or are unable to eat certain foods, please contact Gord to request more information before registering on a trip.

 For details, please see: Meals